jmar0904/joemartin-MADA-project/data/readme.md

 ### Raw Data

 #### Run Journals
 These four files were imported from Google Sheets and saved as rds files. df2021.rds is updated at each project checkpoint to provide current data.
+The final update took place on 24 October 2021.

+##### Unused Data
+The data files that were created before 2020 are no longer in use for the final part of this project.
+However, they are still included in the raw_data and processed_data folders in order to avoid reconfiguring the entire script.
+Observations before 2020 are simply removed in the final data set which was used for modeling.
+This leaves a total of about 430 observations.

 #### Garmin Data